SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Discussions

 Essentially, this phenomenon is caused by the fact that computing \eqref{eq:fu}, which is approximately linear in $\tau$, takes significantly more time and computational power than computing $f_H(B_h)$ in PoW.
 Given a fixed $p$, the larger $\tau$ in \eqref{eq:fu}, the more work towards block generation (hence consensus security) is forgone even though the work itself is still useful from the perspective of the ML training.
 For example, if we were to give a single opportunity for each task ($\tau=S$), after a block is generated on a new height by a prover, the remaining provers have to finish all stages of their tasks without having any BGO.
 This is one of the main reasons why our model divides training into stages and gives BGOs for each stage (another main reason is that verifying the block requires more redundant training).
-To mitigate this phenomenon, we decrease $\tau$, but decreasing $\tau$ increases the number of stages $S$, requiring more storage for ML model weights.
+To mitigate this phenomenon, we decrease $\tau$, but decreasing $\tau$ increases the number of stages $S$, requiring more storage for ML model weights \footnote{The prover needs to upload $S=E/\tau$ different versions of the model for task verification.
+However, most of these models are not related to block verification, which only requires storing one model per block.
+Therefore, we can regularly release the storage that is not related to block generation to reduce the storage cost.}.
 Moreover, decreasing $\tau$ for a fixed $p$ also creates more BGOs during network latency and thus forks in a time interval.
-Therefore, both $\tau$ and $p$ should be decreased accordingly to reduce the fork rate, which creates another trade-off explained next.
+Therefore, both $\tau$ and $p$ should be decreased accordingly to maintain the block generation interval, which creates another trade-off explained next.

 When a prover finishes its task, it essentially makes a new security deposit $SD$ and waits to get assigned a new task in the next block.
 However, during this time, the active computing power in the system is reduced as the prover remains idle until the next block.
 If $p$ is too small, more miners become idle, and the active computing power can drop to zero.
 In this case, no block can be created as miners cannot get new tasks, and the system fails.
 This issue can be fixed as follows: when a prover has finished its task and is waiting for a new block, instead of waiting idly, it can use any $W_{s-1}$ from a previously finished stage, to create a template for the next block height, re-train the stage to get $W_s'$ and see if the block is valid.
 Note that, the new $W'_{s}$ is different from $W_s$ the prover obtained earlier, as the random seeds are different.
 The goal here is to generate a block, not to train the task.
 This approach ensures that the active computing power does not decrease, but it leads to redundancy of useful work since a $W_{s}$ was already obtained using a different seed ($W_s'$ can be deemed as not useful since it does not contribute to the final model $W_S$).